danfuzz/bayou/local-modules/typecheck/README.md

 additional options (as documented).
 These methods always _either_ return a value of the class's type-in-question _or_ throw an error, as follows:

-* If the input value if it is already of the type in question, that value is returned.
+* If the input value is already of the type in question, that value is returned.

 * If the input value isn't of the type in question but the options allow for conversion or defaulting, then the return value is the converted /